jason-kerney/blog/_drafts/2021-04-20-project-sync.md

 ## TL; DR

 I needed a tool to allow me to manage local Azure Git directories from the Terminal.
-So I built it and am sharing it.
+So, I built it and am sharing it.

 ## What is Project Sync